 The National Futures Association or NFA raised many forex traders’ hackles by its FIFO ruling in August of 2009 that limited U.S. based forex brokers from taking essential forex trading orders like stop loss orders, limit orders and one cancels the other or OCO orders from their retail forex broking clients.

 New pending legislation proposed by U.S. regulators aims to further restrict the current relatively advantageous forex trading arena for retail forex traders based in the United States and those dealing with U.S. based brokers.
-See a top list of best US and foreign forex brokers.

 New Proposed Legislation